-A Pap smear may cause some discomfort, similar to menstrual cramps.
+A Pap test causes little to no discomfort for most women.
+It can cause some discomfort, similar to menstrual cramps.
 You may also feel some pressure during the exam.

 You may bleed a little bit after the test.

-The Pap smear is a screening test for cervical cancer.
-Most cervical cancers can be detected early if a woman has routine Pap smears.
+The Pap test is a screening test for cervical cancer.
+Most cervical cancers can be detected early if a woman has routine Pap tests.

 Abnormal results are grouped as follows:

 ASCUS or AGUS